Azure/azure-storage-azcopy/README.md

 Client secrets:

 ```
-./azcopy login --secret --application-id <your application ID> --client-secret <your secret>
+./azcopy login --service-principal --application-id <your application ID> --client-secret <your secret>
 ```

 Certificates:

 ```
-./azcopy login --certificate --application-id <your application ID> --certificate-path <your certificate's path, can be relative> --certificate-password <your certificate's password, not a mandatory parameter>
+./azcopy login --service-principal --application-id <your application ID> --certificate-path <your certificate's path, can be relative> --certificate-password <your certificate's password, not a mandatory parameter>
 ```

 ### Configure log location